evkx/evkx.github.io/content/models/rivian/r1/r1s_quad-motor_awd_mp/_index.md

 ## Infotainment

-### Navigation system
+### Navigation System

 With the a standard in-car navigation system, you have all the assistance you need to reach your destination effortlessly.

 ### Sound system

 One type of sound system is available for the Rivian R1S Quad-Motor AWD MP.

-With the Rivian Premium Audio, you get 19 speakers with a max system output of 960 watts.
+- With the Rivian Premium Audio, you get 19 speakers with a max system output of 960 watts.

 The model has 6 USB-C connections as standard.